fedora-modularity/workshop/README.md

 ## Workflow

-All modules will use a [platform module](http://pkgs.fedoraproject.org/cgit/modules/platform.git/tree/platform.yaml) as a build and runtme dependency.
+All modules will use a [platform module](http://pkgs.fedoraproject.org/cgit/modules/platform.git/tree/platform.yaml) as a build and runtime dependency.
 Platform is the base system and common, shared userland.

 To create a module, you need to define a **top-level package set** representing your module, and **resolve missing dependencies** between your package set and the platform module.
 A simple example: